perfanalytics/pose2sim/README.md

 ***N.B.:* To speed up the process:**
 - Disable `display_detection` and `save_video`
 - Increase the value of `det_frequency`.
-In that case, the detection is only done every `det_frequency` frames, and bounding boxes are tracked inbetween (keypoint detection is still performed on all frames)
+In this case, the detection is only done every `det_frequency` frames, and bounding boxes are tracked inbetween (keypoint detection is still performed on all frames)
 - Use your GPU (See [Installation](#installation)).
 Slightly more involved, but often worth it.
 Note that the optimal device _(CPU or GPU)_ and backend for your configuration will be automatically selected, but you can also manually select them in Config.toml.
 - Run pose estimation in `lightweight` mode instead of `balanced` or `performance`.
 However, this will reduce the quality of results.
+- Use `tracking_mode = 'sports2d'`: Will use the default Sports2D tracker.
+Unlike DeepSort, it is faster, does not require any parametrization, and is as good in non-crowded scenes.

 <br>